ayeshafatima977/Calculator_React_Redux/calculator/README.md

 4. Have the output list display in a different component than the Calculator component, illustrating one of the strengths of Redux as a global state management tool.
 5. Add a “light / dark mode” feature that is kept track of using a Redux store.
    Hint: Look into the combineReducers() function afforded by Redux for managing multiple “states”
+6. Add a real “home” page with some information about your assignment.
+Hint: Maybe some content describing how you built the calculator, and things you learned along the way!
+Try generating some basic instructions on how to use your calculator, and what competencies it demonstrates.
+This could make a nice portfolio piece if you take the time!

 # Trello Link: